MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/unity.md

 Open your Unity project, then double-click the package you downloaded.
 A pop-up window should appear in your Unity project containing a list of files.
 Select **Import**, and the SDK will be added to your project.
 Repeat this step for each package you downloaded and plan to use in your project.

-### 3.3 If you use auto-backup to avoid getting incorrect information about devices please following the next steps:
+### 3.3 If you use auto-backup to avoid getting incorrect information about devices please follow the next steps:

 > [!NOTE]
-> Apps that target Android 6.0 (API level 23) or higher are automatically enabled for Auto Backup.
+> Apps that target Android 6.0 (API level 23) or higher have Auto Backup automatically enabled.

 > [!NOTE]
-> If you already have custom file with backup rules please switch on the third step.
+> If you already have a custom file with backup rules please switch to the third step.

   a.
 Create `appcenter_backup_rule.xml` file in the `Assets/Plugins/Android/res/xml` directory.